dotnet/docs/docs/standard/base-types/regular-expression-options.md

 [!code-csharp[Conceptual.Regex.Language.Options#13](../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.regex.language.options/cs/whitespace2.cs#13)]
 [!code-vb[Conceptual.Regex.Language.Options#13](../../../samples/snippets/visualbasic/VS_Snippets_CLR/conceptual.regex.language.options/vb/whitespace2.vb#13)]

-## Right-to-Left Mode
+## Right-to-left mode

 By default, the regular expression engine searches from left to right.
 You can reverse the search direction by using the <xref:System.Text.RegularExpressions.RegexOptions.RightToLeft?displayProperty=nameWithType> option.
-The search automatically begins at the last character position of the string.
-For pattern-matching methods that include a starting position parameter, such as <xref:System.Text.RegularExpressions.Regex.Match%28System.String%2CSystem.Int32%29?displayProperty=nameWithType>, the starting position is the index of the rightmost character position at which the search is to begin.
+The right-to-left search automatically begins at the last character position of the string.
+For pattern-matching methods that include a starting position parameter, such as <xref:System.Text.RegularExpressions.Regex.Match%28System.String%2CSystem.Int32%29?displayProperty=nameWithType>, the specified starting position is the index of the rightmost character position at which the search is to begin.

 > [!NOTE]
 > Right-to-left pattern mode is available only by supplying the <xref:System.Text.RegularExpressions.RegexOptions.RightToLeft?displayProperty=nameWithType> value to the `options` parameter of a <xref:System.Text.RegularExpressions.Regex> class constructor or static pattern-matching method.
 It is not available as an inline option.

+### Example

-The <xref:System.Text.RegularExpressions.RegexOptions.RightToLeft?displayProperty=nameWithType> option changes the search direction only; it does not interpret the regular expression pattern from right to left.
-For example, the regular expression `\bb\w+\s` matches words that begin with the letter "b" and are followed by a white-space character.
+The regular expression `\bb\w+\s` matches words that begin with the letter "b" and are followed by a white-space character.
 In the following example, the input string consists of three words that include one or more "b" characters.
-The first word begins with "b", the second ends with "b", and the third includes two "b" characters in the middle of the word.
-As the output from the example shows, only the first word matches the regular expression pattern.
+The first and second words begin with "b" and the third word end with "b".
+As the output from the right-to-left search example shows, only the first and second words match the regular expression pattern, with the second word being matched first.

 [!code-csharp[Conceptual.Regex.Language.Options#17](../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.regex.language.options/cs/righttoleft1.cs#17)]
 [!code-vb[Conceptual.Regex.Language.Options#17](../../../samples/snippets/visualbasic/VS_Snippets_CLR/conceptual.regex.language.options/vb/righttoleft1.vb#17)]

+### Evaluation order

+The <xref:System.Text.RegularExpressions.RegexOptions.RightToLeft?displayProperty=nameWithType> option changes the search direction and also reverses the order in which the regular expression pattern is evaluated.
+In a right-to-left search, the search pattern is read from right to left.
+This distinction is important because it can affect things like capture groups and [backreferences](backreference-constructs-in-regular-expressions.md).
+For example, the expression `Regex.Match("abcabc", @"\1(abc)", RegexOptions.RightToLeft)` finds a match `abcabc`, but in a left-to-right search (`Regex.Match("abcabc", @"\1(abc)", RegexOptions.None)`), no match is found.
+That's because the `(abc)` element must be evaluated before the numbered capturing group element (`\1`) for a match to be found.

+### Lookaheads

-Also note that the lookahead assertion (the `(?=`*subexpression*`)` language element) and the lookbehind assertion (the `(?<=`*subexpression*`)` language element) do not change direction.
+The lookahead assertion (the `(?=`*subexpression*`)` language element) and the lookbehind assertion (the `(?<=`*subexpression*`)` language element) do not change direction.
 The lookahead assertions look to the right; the lookbehind assertions look to the left.
 For example, the regular expression `(?<=\d{1,2}\s)\w+,?\s\d{4}` uses the lookbehind assertion to test for a date that precedes a month name.
 The regular expression then matches the month and the year.
 For information on lookahead and lookbehind assertions, see [Grouping Constructs](grouping-constructs-in-regular-expressions.md).

 [!code-csharp[Conceptual.Regex.Language.Options#18](../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.regex.language.options/cs/righttoleft2.cs#18)]
 [!code-vb[Conceptual.Regex.Language.Options#18](../../../samples/snippets/visualbasic/VS_Snippets_CLR/conceptual.regex.language.options/vb/righttoleft2.vb#18)]